These blue bedroom ideas will help turn any sleep space into a tranquil retreat.

 For bedroom ideas associated with cloudless skies and rippling seas, the color blue is a go-to.
 Blue has been proven to induce feelings of calm and soothe stress, making it ideal for a pre-slumber environment.

 Blue bedroom ideas

 1. White and blue always works, but add depth with tones

-An eternal favorite in the bedroom, you’re unlikely to fail with a blue and white bedroom color scheme.
+Decorating with blue is an eternal favorite in the bedroom, you’re unlikely to fail with a blue and white bedroom ideas.
 Fresh but calming, the combination works with any blue – but if you want to add interest to this classic pairing, bring in more than one.

 Using many tones of the same color will add depth to a blue bedroom.
 Here, a dark blue four poster bed is paired with soft furnishings in a purer tone of the same hue, while a densely patterned wallpaper gives an illusion of a lighter tint.